xankmoney/whitepaper/xank-white-paper_en.md

 # Introduction

 Cryptocurrencies have not been embraced by the market for use in typical transactional scenarios.
 Traditional cryptocurrencies like Bitcoin and Ethereum are not able to scale to meet potential market demands.
 Cryptocurrencies that have difficulties scaling result in increased user transactional costs for entering their transactions in cumbersome blockchains.
-The latest breed of cryptocurrencies such as Dash and Bitcoin Cash make claims of being able to confirm transactions in under a second while also allowing for a higher transaction throughput per second along with cheap and declining transaction fees.
-These claims are particularly attractive to merchants who show a preference to cash over dealing with credit card fees.
+The latest breed of cryptocurrencies such as Avalanche and Cosmos make claims of being able to confirm transactions in under a few seconds while also allowing for a higher transaction throughput per second along with cheap and declining transaction fees.
+These claims are particularly attractive to merchants who show a preference for cash over dealing with credit card fees.
 As cryptocurrencies are immune to chargebacks, it should only follow that merchants prefer cryptocurrencies that can perform as cash.

 For merchants that already accept payments in cryptocurrencies, it is typical for them to immediately use a crypto-to fiat merchant service to convert their cryptocurrencies to fiat with some services able to achieve real-time conversions at the time of sale.
 Merchants typically convert back to fiat as they are in the business of providing goods and services to their customers and are not in the business of speculating on the price of cryptocurrencies or any other price volatile assets like gold.
 It is not uncommon for a cryptocurrency to experience a 50% price drop in a day, and this price drop can often carry on over a period of weeks, which is not merchant friendly as it can wipe out any profits as the costs and prices of merchants’ goods and services are usually static in fiat denominated terms.